andrylubis/react_spa/README.md

-# react_spa
+# React SPA
-Mini Single Page Application (SPA) with React using SWAPI
+Mini Single Page Application (SPA) with ReactJS using SWAPI (The Star Wars API)